hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 One downside is that exposing one-element tuples increases the surface area of the language in service of handling a single edge case.
 One-element tuples would need to be unwrapped, with `.0` or pattern matching, in order to make use of their contents.
 This unwrapping would clutter up code.

 On the other hand, automatically unwrapping one-element tuples in type substitution complicates type matching.
-If one-element tuples are unwrapped, matching a one-element tuple containing a pack expansion against a non-tuple type, for example `(T...)` against `Int`, must bind the type pack parameter to the non-tuple type, here `T := {Int}`.
+If one-element tuples are unwrapped, matching a one-element tuple containing a pack expansion against a non-tuple type, for example `(T...)` against `Int`, must bind the type parameter pack to the non-tuple type, here `T := {Int}`.
 However, there is an ambiguity when matching `(T...)` against the empty tuple type `()`.
 There are two possible solutions, `T := {}` where the `T` is bound to the empty pack type, or `T := {()}` where `T` is bound to a one-element pack type containing the empty tuple.

-### Member type pack parameters
+### Member type parameter packs

-If a type pack parameter `T` is subject to a protocol conformance requirement `P`, and `P` declares an associated type `A`, then `T.A` is a member type pack parameter.
-Associated type declarations themselves cannot be variadic, so the only way to form a member type pack parameter is when the base type of the member reference is a type pack parameter.
+If a type parameter pack `T` is subject to a protocol conformance requirement `P`, and `P` declares an associated type `A`, then `T.A` is a member type parameter pack.
+Associated type declarations themselves cannot be variadic, so the only way to form a member type parameter pack is when the base type of the member reference is a type parameter pack.

-Under substitution, a member type pack parameter projects the associated type from each element of the replacement pack type.
+Under substitution, a member type parameter pack projects the associated type from each element of the replacement pack type.

 For example: